Anthony-Nolan/Atlas/README_ArchitecturalOverview.md

 ## Other Solution Projects/Functions

+### Atlas.Client.Models

+Models used by the public API.

 ### Atlas.Common

 Contains code that can be shared between multiple Atlas components.
 E.g. Utility methods, genetic data models.

+### Atlas.Common.Public.Models

+Only contains those models that are commonly used across the solution AND are also referenced by the Atlas client models.
+These models were originally part of the main `Atlas.Common` project, but were moved to their own class library so they can be published with the client models as a NuGet package.

 ### Atlas.Functions